 Creating Your Own Holiday Traditions as a Military Family

-Traveling home for the holidays isn’t easy; it’s expensive and stressful.
-Plane tickets cost money, road trips with little kids aren’t usually fun, and transporting gifts is a pain.
+Traveling home for the holidays isn’t easy; it can be expensive and stressful.
+Flights cost money, road trips with little kids can be challenging, and transporting gifts is a pain.
 Logistically, it’s much easier to stay home for the holidays.

 "We’ve found that Xmas isn’t the best time to visit home for several reasons: it’s easy to get sick on the airplane, many family members we intend to spend time with end up being too sick to attend gatherings due to cold and flu season….and gifts are a hassle to bring or ship home if you are opening there." -Brenda M.